GSS-Cogs/csvw-example/index.md

 The formatting of the `valueUrl`, eg `/age/{age}` is representing all the values within the age column.
 So for every given unique value in the age column its effectively referencing a url of `http://gss-data.org.uk/def/concept/age/{whichever value from the age column we're talking about}`.

-Note - you'll see we're using a common SDMX dimension for the age concept and switching to our own specific resource for the ages with it.
+Note - you'll see we're using a common SDMX dimension for the age concept and switching to our own specific resource for the ages within it.
 This is a typical approach for extending the linkage between datasets (not many datasets will use our exact age ranges and definitions - but most people can agree on what the general concept of "age" means).

 Despite the example, you can also supply home grown `propertyUrls` as well should you be tackling a more niche concept, a concept not described elsewhere or where your using a different definition than peer organisations.